Chan Chun-po

 Chan Chun-po (詹春柏 (Zhān Chūnbǎi); born 30 October 1941) is a Taiwanese politician.
 He was the Vice Chairperson of the Kuomintang from 12 January 2007 to 30 April 2014.

 Education

-Chen graduated from Tunghai University in 1965 with a bachelor's degree, then earned a master's degree in political science from National Chengchi University.
-He then went to the United States and earned a Master of Arts (M.A.) in 1970 from Harvard University.
+Chen graduated from Tunghai University with a bachelor's degree in political science in 1965 and earned a master's degree in political science from National Chengchi University in 1967.
+In 1966, he had won a government scholarship, the Sun Yat-sen Scholarship, to pursue graduate studies abroad.
+He then earned a Master of Arts (M.A.) in 1970 from Harvard University.

 KMT Secretary-General

 Chan was appointed as Secretary-General of Kuomintang for the second time on 9 September 2009 by KMT Chairperson Wu Po-hsiung.
 He was inaugurated to the post during the 18th National Congress of the Kuomintang on 17 October 2009 in Taipei.